 This recipe makes about a dozen 3″ pancakes, though it is easily doubled or tripled.
 You can also make a big batch and then freeze the leftovers for a quick weekday breakfast.
 Lightly toast them and you’re good to go!

-You can use any kind of milk here – soy, rice, oat, almond, hazelnut, buttermilk (the pancake will be a little chewier and have a slight tang), whatever strikes your fancy.
+You can use any kind of milk here – soy, rice, oat, almond, hazelnut, buttermilk, whatever strikes your fancy.
 Today’s photo actually used hemp milk.

 I’ve used the Ener-G Egg Replacer with good results.
 Since there is no yolk, just whip up the mixture like you would the egg white, though it won’t get as stiff.